ysfzun/Mustang-Modal/README.md

 ### Animation & Speed

 There are 3 types of animation types.
-These, slideDown, toggle and fading. slideDown is default type.
+These are slideDown, toggle and fading. slideDown is default type.
 If you want to adjust the speed of the animation you should use speed property.
 Default value is 500.

 ```javascript